 In-unit faculty who elect MID are ineligible for Paid Parental Leave.
 Following the birth or adoption of a child, in-unit faculty are eligible for a modified work plan.

-To apply for MID, please complete and submit the MID form to your unit head at least 3 months prior to your expected leave date.
+To request for MID, please complete and submit the MID form to your unit head at least 3 months prior to your expected leave date.

 Frequently Asked Questions